Best Personal Loans for Students in 2025

 If you have bad or no credit, consider adding a second person to your loan.
 The second person (called a co-borrower) acts as a guarantee.
 Both of you are equally responsible for paying back the loan.
 Usually, your co-borrower needs to have strong credit for this to work.

-If you want a lower rate on your student loan, consider refinancing it instead.
-However, refinancing a federal student loan with a private student loan is not usually a good idea, either.
+You might be tempted to refinance your student loan, but refinancing a federal student loan with a private student loan is not usually a good idea, either.
 Federal student loans have more hardship options, like loan forgiveness.